-Being locked in a closet for what seemed to be days was something that was normal for me, and my brother Mike.
-Each day my mother would drop us off at the day care.
-After she left, the day care person would smile at us and without question tell us to get into that closet.
+Being locked in a closet for what seemed like days was normal for me and my brother, Mike.
+Each day, my mother would drop us off at daycare.
+After she left, the daycare person would smile at us and immediately tell us to get into that closet.

 It was so dark and lonely in there.
-I would go to my corner and pull my knees in tight to my chest and lay my head into my legs.
+I would proceed to my corner, pull my knees in tight to my chest, and lay my head onto my legs.
 My brother would go to the other side of the closet and sit there with his legs crossed.
-I could see this right before the door closed, right before the darkness set in.
+I could see him right before the door closed, right before the darkness set in.

-Each day I would ask that same question, “Mike, are you there.”
-And he would always respond in his reassuring voice, “Yes, George I am here.”
-He never asked if I was there, he seemed to be a great deal stronger than me.
-Perhaps he had been through this darkness before and was now here for me.
+Each day, I would ask that same question.
+“Mike, are you there?”
+And he would always respond in his reassuring voice.
+“Yes, George.
+I am here.”
+He never asked if I was there; he seemed to be a great deal stronger than me.
+Perhaps he had been through this darkness before and wanted to support me through it.

-What comfort and assurance I received from Mike’s voice.
+I received tremendous comfort and assurance from Mike’s voice.
 It was so close.
-Not many words were spoken, but what was spoken was enough.
+Not many words were spoken, but the words he spoke were enough.
 Mike was there with me in the darkness.
-That alone gave me the strength to get through each day.
+His presence gave me the strength to get through each day.

 This memory is a recent one for me.
 It just arrived a few months ago.
 Having suffered years of abuse in my childhood, memories like these often surface one by one without warning.
 Why has it come back to me now?